sachasayan/minstrel/README.md

 ## Features

-- **AI-Assisted Novel Writing:** Minstrel guides users through a structured novel-writing process, from initial story skeleton to detailed outlines and chapter generation, with AI assistance at each stage.
+- 🤖 **Guided world-building:** Build your story from ideation to outlines and chapters, with AI assistance at each stage.
-* **Familiar chat interface:** All interactions with Minstrel happen through a familiar chat window.
-Ask it questions, give it instructions, strategize on next steps.
+* 💬 **Familiar chat interface:** All interactions take place through a familiar chat window.
+Ask Minstrel questions, give it instructions, strategize on next steps.
 It's your writing buddy.
-- **Multi-Agent Workflow:** Utilizes a multi-agent architecture with specialized agents (Project Managers, Writers, Critics, Storyline Specialists) jumping in trans efficient task delegation and processing.
+- 🤹 **Multi-agent architecture:** Specialized agents (Project Managers, Writers, Critics, Storyline Specialists) work behind the scenes to get the best output.
+It's like having a whole team.
-- **Iterative Process:** Supports iterative writing, allowing users to revisit and refine any part of their novel, including skeletons, outlines, and chapters.
+- ✍️ **Iterative process:** Revisit and refine any part of the story, including skeletons and outlines.
+Restructure entire chapters, or just add and remove details.
-- **Contextual Awareness:** Provides the AI model with relevant context at each stage, ensuring consistency and coherence in the generated content.
-- **User Customization:** Enables users to customize story parameters and edit AI-generated content to align with their creative vision.
-- **Use your own key:** Minstrel is free to use, just provide your own API key.
+- 🔑 **Use your own key:** Minstrel is free to use, just provide your own API key.
 Currently, Minstrel uses the free (rate-limited) Gemini Flash 2.0 API.

 # Writing a Novel with Minstrel